 My hotel was the only place that could help me in connecting with so many numbers.
 Unfortunately, everything was going the wrong way this time, the short route to my hotel was not accessible through this particular exit, the driver took like 22 minutes to cover a distance which could have been covered in 10 minutes.

 With every second the hope of getting my phone back was diminishing.
 I spoke to the current driver about the incident and he said the same thing that the lady said, “you will get it back, we have cameras in the car.”
 But he also said, “If no passenger takes it along!”

 Every person carries a phone these days and I couldn’t use even one of it today.

 Finally, I arrived at the hotel.
 I ran to the concierge for help.
-The person at the desk used his personal phone to dial my number while the other person was making a note of my details to pass on to the security.
+The person at the desk used his personal phone to dial my phone number while the other person was making a note of my details to pass on to the security.

 The bell started ringing, I became hopeful, desperate for someone to answer the call.
 It kept ringing… still…

 It went unanswered.
 As if my last hope just died.
 I gave all my details to the security and they ensured me that as and when they receive any information they will pass it on to my Indian address.

 I turned back, hopeless, regretting and cursing myself, “Why can’t I take care of my things?”
 All my plans went down the hill, I just didn’t feel like going anywhere now.

 Someone shouted from the back, he was running towards me.
 I was confused for a moment, he had a smile on his face and a phone in his hand.